Lecrapouille/TimedPetriNetEditor/README.md

   of the same type will receive the unique identifier of the deleted one.
 Note: arcs cannot yet be deleted.
 - MacOSX: `\` for deleting node.

+The whole GUI is currently in refacto.
+The following commands will be removed in next
+commits:
 - `Z` key: clear the whole Petri net.
 - Linux: `+`, `-` keys: add/remove a token on the place selected by the mouse cursor.
 - MacOSX: `[`, `]` keys: add/remove a token on the place selected by the mouse cursor.